stephank/arashi-js/HACKING.md

 * `make dist` creates the compressed JavaScript and CSS distributables under `dist/`.
 The file `util/dist.head.js` is concatenated to the input of the compressor.
-You can override the environment variables JAVA and YUICOMP if the defaults don't work for your set-up.
+You can override the environment variables JAVA, YUICOMP, HTMLCOMP and OGGENC if the defaults don't work for your set-up.

 * `make clean` is your run-off-the-mill cleaning target for the above two.

 ## Testing

-There is not fancy automated testing, but it is quite easy to test individual game components during development.
+There is no fancy automated testing, but it is quite easy to test individual game components during development.

 A file `testing.template.html` is included, which is basically a commented start-up page.
 To use it, make a copy of it called `testing.html`.
 The copy won't be tracked by version control, so you